alexgabe-dev/wi-insane/README.md

 ---

 ## Credits
-- Authors: Mazli (original), Stabastian (modernised)
+- Authors: Mazli (original), Stabastian (remix)
 - Guild: `<INSASE>`

-Thanks for using WI and keeping invites simple!
+Thanks for using our <INSANE> addon and keeping invites simple!